Skip to Main Content

 Cushing/Whitney Medical Library Collection of Obstetrical Instruments.

-Long stored in a sub-basement cage in the Historical Library of the Cushing/Whitney Medical Library, surrounded by stacks of book treasures, is a large collection of antique medical instruments and related objects.
+The Historical Library of the Cushing/Whitney Medical Library holds a large collection of antique medical instruments and related objects.
 These materials were acquired over the years entirely through donation.

 The Edward C. Streeter Collection is one of the most comprehensive study collections of weights and measures in the world in terms of time period and geography.
 The weights and scales form the most valuable part: Babylonian, Assyrian, Egyptian, Islamic, Greek, and Roman; weights issued by different cities, especially those in southern France; gold (money) scales; weights and scales used by apothecaries.